websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/workflow-metrics-reports.md

 The Reports UI has two main views, represented as tabs: _Dashboard_ and _Performance_.

 The Dashboard view is displayed by default.
 Included are items currently in the workflow process, even those untracked by the SLA.
-Untracked items include those in the paused step of the workflow and items outside the scope of the configured SLA duration.
+Untracked items include those that pre-date the SLA itself or those that are in the process but have not reached the step where the SLA is triggered.

 The Performance view shows metrics for items that have completed processing in the workflow.